• Skip to primary navigation

 Thai Fusion Ahi Tuna Burgers

-We love a good seafood-themed burger recipe around here, this Easy Poached Salmon Quinoa Cake is another favorite, which is especially popular with the kids.
+We love a good seafood-themed burger recipe around here, this Easy Poached Salmon Quinoa Cake is another favorite, as is this Alaskan salmon burger.
+Want another way to enjoy your ahi?
+Try this seared ahi tuna.

 Thai Fusion Ahi Tuna Burgers